-- In 2007, Coca-Cola agreed to recycle 50% of its own PET, glass bottles, and aluminum cans by 2015.
-The company met the 50% goal on a global basis, but the U.S. recycling rate still lags at about 42%.
+Result: The company met the 50% goal on a global basis and the pace of recycling its containers in the U.S. improved, but still lags at about 42%.
 In January 2018, it set a new goal to recycle all packaging globally by 2030.
 We continue to engage with the company on increasing recycling.

-- In 2010, PepsiCo agreed to work with peers to elevate the beverage container recycling rate to 50% for PET plastic and glass bottles and aluminum cans by 2018.
-As of 2017, the beverage container recycling rate lags at 39%.
+- Commitment: In 2010, PepsiCo agreed to work with peers to elevate the U.S. beverage container recycling rate to 50% for PET plastic and glass bottles and aluminum cans by 2018.

 In addition, Coca-Cola and PepsiCo agreed in 2003 to increase the amount of recycled PET in all plastic bottles in the U.S, market to 10% by 2005.
 Pepsi met that goal and has sustained it continuously to the present.
 Coca-Cola said it briefly met the goal but then fell back a year later and has been unable to sustain 10% recycled content in its bottles in the U.S. A Coke goal to use 25% rPET was abandoned in 2011 by being folded into a new goal to use 25% recycled or renewable material by 2015.
 The company continue to decline to state how much rPET is used in the U.S.

-As You Sow is monitoring and building on these commitments, while aksomoving to engage more broadly with consumer packaged goods companies in the food and beverage industry though our Consumer Packaging initiative.
+As You Sow is monitoring and building on these commitments, while also moving to engage more broadly with consumer packaged goods companies in the food and beverage industry though our Consumer Packaging initiative.

 As You Sow has published unique surveys and reports cards ranking beverage companies' packaging sustainability performance.
 Nestlé Waters' director of corporate citizenship credited our original 2006 scorecard and subsequent dialogue as "getting our attention and encouraging us to look at the recycling challenge more broadly."
 After engagement with As You Sow, Nestlé Waters became the first major beverage producer to support Extended Producer Responsibility legislation to increase container recovery rates and in 2008 to set an industry-wide recovery goal for PET plastic.